 Performed in The Pirates of Penzance which showed in 1972-1973, the first season at the Main Street location.
 Performed in the Lunchtime Theatre and in Adventure Theatre the same season.
 Took theatre class at UofL from Jon Jory and Ken Jenkins.
 Co-owner of Neo, a Louisville beauty salon.
 Crume...

 Founder, Theatre Louisville, Inc., 1963.
 Co-producer/director merged Actors Theatre of Louisville, 1964-65.
 At time of interview, lived in Woodstock, New York, and did free-lance directing.
 Block's interview covers the years 1962-1969.
 First interview covers the years 1974 forward.

-President of Actors, Inc. beginning in 1964.
-President of merged Actors Theatre of Louisville (ATL) beginning in 1965.
-At the time of the interview, Byck was living and working in California.
-Byck's (with Cornett) interview covers the years 1964-1966.
+Board member Theatre Louisville, beginning in 1964.
+Board member merged of the merged Actors Theatre of Louisville, in 1965.
+At the time of the interview, he was a lawyer working in Louisville.
+Greenebaum's interview covers the years 1964-1967.